PoisotLab/ms_metaweb_perspectives/README.md

 interactions.
 These methods have not yet been routinely used to predict species interactions; most examples that we identified were either statistical associations, or analogues to joint species distribution models. $^a$: statistical interactions; $^b$: joint-SDM-like approach.
+Given the need to evaluate different methods on a problem-specific basis, the fact that a lot of methods have not been used on network problems is an opportunity for benchmarking and method development.
 Note that the row for PCA also applies to kernel/probabilistic PCA, which are variations on the more general method of SVD.
-Note further that tSNE has been included because it is frequently used to embed graphs, including of species associations/interactions, despite not being strictly speaking, a graph embedding technique [see *e.g.*
+Note further that tSNE has been included because it is frequently used to embed graphs, including of species associations/interactions, despite not being strictly speaking, a graph embedding technique [see *e.g.* @Chami2022MacLea] {#tbl:methods}
-@Chami2022MacLea] {#tbl:methods}

 The popularity of graph embedding techniques in machine learning is more than the search for structural invariants: graphs are discrete objects, and machine